RequiemxOP/Django/README.md

 <body>

 <h1>Django Movie Collection API</h1>
+# 19 viwes & 6 Clones.
+Man can guys do something by yourselves.
 <p>This is a Django project that provides an API for managing movie collections.
 It includes features for creating, updating, and deleting collections and movies, as well as a request counting middleware.</p>

 <h2>Table of Contents</h2>